ikukuyeva/PCA-R-Python/README.md

 Running the examples
 ------------
-- Clone the repository and navigate to 'Code' folder it in the Terminal.
+- Clone the repository and navigate to 'Code' folder in the Terminal.
 - Example 1: Run the R/Python code as follows:
 ```{r}
 # In R: